astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

 First, we set up our shared object that will store our login state in the `authToken` and `userId` properties.
 Note, `apiRoot` which is how our app connects to our backend running on `localhost`.
 Please follow the instructions in the `backend` to run it.
 Use something like `ngrok` to facilitate the connection to `localhost`.
 Our `login` method uses Alamofire (`AF`) to make a `post` request to our backend with the user to log in.
-Upon a success, we store the `authToken` and `userId` and call `setupStream`.
+Upon success, we store the `authToken` and `userId` and call `setupStream`.

 The method `setupStream` initializes our Stream Chat client.
 Let's see it's implementation: